greenguy33/climate_econometrics_toolkit/README.md

 Developer contact: Hayden Freedman (hfreedma@uci.edu)

 There is an installation and quick start guide in this README.
-For more detailed instructions, you can reference the full User Guide [here](url).
+For more detailed instructions, you can reference the full [User Guide](USER_GUIDE.md).

 # Is this the right tool for you?